Rainking6693/SpeechWriter/Speech-Writer_projectplan.md

   - **Emily to delegate all tasks**

 ## 3.5 Feedback Loop
-- [ ] Add user feedback mechanism (e.g., thumbs up/down, comments) on generated outlines/drafts
+- [x] Add user feedback mechanism (e.g., thumbs up/down, comments) on generated outlines/drafts ✅
-- [ ] Store feedback in DB and use it to fine-tune prompt engineering or model selection
+- [x] Store feedback in DB and use it to fine-tune prompt engineering or model selection ✅
-- [ ] **Acceptance**: Feedback stored; analytics show user satisfaction trends
+- [x] **Acceptance**: Feedback stored; analytics show user satisfaction trends ✅
   - **Emily to delegate all tasks**

 ---